Lengths of closed geodesics on random surfaces of large genus: Introduction

 \subsection{Acknowledgement}

 The second named author acknowledges support from the ERC Advanced Grant ``Moduli'' and the Max Planck Institute for Mathematics in Bonn.
-He would also like to thank Stanford University for its hospitality.
+He would like to thank Alex Wright for useful discussions.
+He would also like to thank Stanford University for its hospitality when he visited in spring 2016.
 It was a great privilege spending a week discussing mathematics with Maryam.